CHTC/chtc-website-source/_uw-research-computing/staging-transition.md

 CHTC will:

-1. Copy your files to your new `/staging` directory.
+1. Move your files and quota limits to your new `/staging` directory.
 2. Create a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) at your previous `/staging` directory path that points to the new `/staging` directory path.

 ## Timeline

-* **January 8, 2025**.
+* **May 4, 2025**.
 Transition begins.
 Users may begin using their new `/staging` directory.
-* **February 17, 2025**.
+* **June 4, 2025**.
 Transition ends.
 Symlinks at previous `/staging` directory paths will be deleted.

 ## What you should do

-If you have an existing `/staging` directory, **between January 8 and February 17**, please review all your files that reference your `/staging` directory.
+If you have an existing `/staging` directory, **between May 4 and June 4**, please review all your files that reference your `/staging` directory.
 This may include but is not limited to:

 * HTCondor submit files
 * Executables and scripts